 Buying that first home can be a bit scary, but you can make it easier on yourself by following some simple rules.
 Here are five things to do upfront:

 A pre-approval is simply an indication of what you can borrow and gives you a feel for your repayments and any other costs.
+You can calculate this using our mortgage calculators.
 Make sure you understand the term of your mortgage and any additional costs (especially low equity fees) and whether the bank will require a valuation.
 (You can get started by doing our online application.)

 You might try coercing a real estate agent to act as your buyer’s agent.
 That can be useful to get a feel for the market and for properties in an area.
 Squirrel can also help you by providing property intelligence and local sales data to help you better understand the market.
 We will help you with the whole process and provide useful feedback on the property and negotiating the price.
 We're in the market every day helping buyers.
 We know what's hot and what's not, and where to find the best deals.
 When it comes to your mortgage don't settle for second best.
 If you can use a top mortgage broker for free, why settle for someone less experienced?

 Spend time in an area.
 Have brunch at a cafe, walk around the shops.
 Find out about the schools and public transport.
 Go back at night and different times of the day.
 I've even gone down the street and talked to neighbours.

 Look at a lot of property.
 That way you will get a feel for what's available and it will make those necessary trade-offs seem easier.
 All properties have problems and what you need to decide is: Can you live with those problems in the short term until they can be fixed?
 With older houses the roof will often need maintenance, repair or replacement (in the next five to 10 years.)